 So many places to go, bands to see, people to meet.
 You’ll always feel like you’re missing out the best action, and after meeting your friends and talking about the panels you attended you’ll wish you had Hermione’s time-turner (Harry Potter reference?
 Hell yes.)

 It’s important to be early in case you don’t want to miss an event, tons of people share the same interest than you and you could be left out.
 Remember that the best parties are probably the ones that you never hear of, and you’ll probably regret your whereabouts once you see on Snapchat/Instagram what your favorite celebrities did the night before.

-If you’re really into someone and you wish to meet them, even in full stalker-mode, it’s a good opportunity to do so.
-You can check the tagged tab on Instagram so as to discover where they were last seen at real time, or follow their feeds to see what events they will be attending.
+If you’re really into someone and you wish to meet them, even in full stalker mode, it’s a good opportunity to do so.
+You can check the tagged tab on Instagram so as to discover where they were last seen in real time or follow their feeds to see what events they will be attending.

 Have you attended an event this big?
 How did you manage to check your To-Do list and not go crazy in the meantime?
 Tell us all about it in the comment section!
 And stay tuned to Kilo India Delta… the trip continues heading to New Orleans!